-Step by step tutorial on how to pasteurize eggs at home using an immersion circulator to use in recipes in place of raw eggs.
+Follow this step-by-step tutorial on how to pasteurize eggs at home using an immersion circulator to use in recipes in place of raw eggs.

-In recipes like Japanese mayonnaise (recipe coming up next), sukiyaki, carbonara, Caesar salad dressings and ice cream which call for raw eggs or undercooked eggs, you may want to be safe and use pasteurized eggs.
+In recipes like Japanese mayonnaise (recipe coming up next), sukiyaki, carbonara, Caesar salad dressings, and ice cream which call for raw eggs or undercooked eggs, you may want to be safe and use pasteurized eggs.
 You can purchase eggs already pasteurized, but they are rather expensive and often hard to find at your local grocery stores.

 However, if you already have an immersion circulator (sous vide machine), it’s actually simple to pasteurize eggs yourself at home.